Welcome to the Real Spelling™ Toolbox!

 - We will continue to add more Themes and other sections as fast as we can, but it is a very time consuming process, and will undoubtedly take at least a couple of years or more to complete.
 We will send notes to subscribers whenever a new section is added, probably at the rate of 1 or 2 per month.
 In the meantime, there are links to unfinished sections that, for Annual subscribers, just lead to a page that says that this page will be coming soon.
 For Lifetime subscribers, the page includes a link to download the original pdf of that Theme, which may or may not be fully usable on your particular system.

 - The multimedia resources include videos, sound files, images, and pdfs.
 Some of the pdfs are downloadable eBooks.
 Right now these eBooks should be readable, but the embedded media in them may or may not work on your computer/system/browser.
-We will be converting these eBooks to pages on the website soon, and in the meantime provide the pdf versions as-is as stopgaps until the web versions are done.
+We will be converting these eBooks to pages on the website once the Toolkits are finished, and in the meantime provide the pdf versions as-is as stopgaps until the web versions are done.

 The thinking and language used by Real Spelling evolved considerably in the decade between the first Tool Box in 2001 and the revised, interactive Tool Box 2.
 We include the non-interactive pdfs of Kits 5 & 6 and the Real Spelling User’s Manual from 2001.
 These are extremely rich resources, but understand that they do not always represent the most current thinking of the author — which of course has also evolved further in the decade since the publication of Tool Box 2.
 All references, including Tool Box 2, should be interrogated to build understanding.

 The Concept of a ‘Tool Box’